icg-cat/chunkfactory/README.md

 * repetitive code when performing the same operations on multiple combinations of variables
 * presenting figures and tables in RMD when repeating functions on a list

 The chunk factory can be applied to custom functions, or can be used with the built-in descriptive statistics functions for weighted data.
-Let's see the two cases.